So you've decided to adopt a rescue dog. Congratulations! This is going to be one of the best decisions you've ever made.

 - Does he/she get along with other pets (cats, etc)?

-- Does he/she have any medical issues I should know about?
+- Does he/she have any special needs or medical issues I should know about?

 - Does he/ she require any other special care?